Gigabyte MO27U2 27"

 • Volume is 12441.624624 cm³ on Gigabyte MO27U2 27″ and 11792.52 cm³ on MSI MAG 273QP QD-OLED X24 27″.

-• Brightness (typical) is 250 nits on Gigabyte MO27U2 27″ and 450 nits on MSI MAG 273QP QD-OLED X24 27″.
+• Typical brightness is 250 nits on Gigabyte MO27U2 27″ and 450 nits on MSI MAG 273QP QD-OLED X24 27″.

-• USB ports are 4 on Gigabyte MO27U2 27″ and none on MSI MAG 273QP QD-OLED X24 27″.
+• USB ports total 4 on Gigabyte MO27U2 27″, while MSI MAG 273QP QD-OLED X24 27″ has none.

-• USB Type-C is available on Gigabyte MO27U2 27″ but not on MSI MAG 273QP QD-OLED X24 27″.
+• USB Type-C connectivity is present on Gigabyte MO27U2 27″ but not available on MSI MAG 273QP QD-OLED X24 27″.

 • Operating power consumption is 45W on Gigabyte MO27U2 27″ and 25W on MSI MAG 273QP QD-OLED X24 27″.

-• PiP functionality is present on Gigabyte MO27U2 27″ but not available on MSI MAG 273QP QD-OLED X24 27″.
+• Picture-in-Picture (PiP) is supported on Gigabyte MO27U2 27″ but not available on MSI MAG 273QP QD-OLED X24 27″.

-• Stereo speakers are available on Gigabyte MO27U2 27″ but not on MSI MAG 273QP QD-OLED X24 27″.
+• Built-in stereo speakers are present on Gigabyte MO27U2 27″ but not available on MSI MAG 273QP QD-OLED X24 27″.

 Specs Comparison